meddle0x53/elixir_ldn_2017/PITCHME.md

 * Functional programming is important
 * I know a professor teaching lambda calculus (that's Trifon) <!-- .element: class="fragment" -->
-* He was IN right from the moment we told him about our idea for a course <!-- .element: class="fragment" -->
+* He was IN right from the moment I told him about my idea for a course <!-- .element: class="fragment" -->
 * So elixir-lang.bg was born <!-- .element: class="fragment" -->

 #HSLIDE